 Without question, the most entertaining class of the nine available has to be the ‘The Customs’.
 It’s usually made up of the most motley collection of ridiculously inappropriate bikes you’ll ever see at a race event.
 70’s inspired chops lining up against 80’s sports bikes, Bobbers versus homemade specials.
 It really is a class where you never know what you are going to get.

 “First time at the mile?
 Never raced before?
 No problem”

 Since the inception of the event, the scale has grown and there is now a full weekend of events.
 Outside of the Sprint, the Hill climb is the next biggest attraction, a longer arguably faster chase up a not insignificant incline.
-There are a hardy bunch of lunatics ready to take part in the moto polo, as well as the Malle 100, which is raced on a 1-mile dirt track with a Le Mans style start.
+There are a hardy bunch of lunatics ready to take part in the moto polo, as well as the Malle 100, which is raced on a one-mile dirt track circuit with a Le Mans style race start.

 The two-wheeled action also includes a trials area and the Zero cc race for those brave (stupid), enough to want to race a 2-mile off-road course using only their leg powered machines.
 This year there was also a special ‘Midnight Mile’ open only to electric bikes, which turned out to be a cross between a bike race and an 80’s neon disco!

 Away from the racing, you’ll find plenty of food options to re-fuel, a collection of vendors selling their wares, an adventure biking exhibition, moto film screenings, a paddock full of custom bikes and cars.
 You can even start your day off with a Yoga session, assuming the hangover isn’t too debilitating…